modernweb-dev/web/packages/test-runner/README.md

 ### Playwright

 You can run tests with playwright, which like puppeteer downloads it's own browsers.
-Playwright allows testing on chromium, firefox and webkit.
+Playwright allows testing on chromium, firefox, and WebKit.

 ```bash
 # add the package